GabrielLima333/GabrielLima333/README.md

 ```

-- :computer: I'm a front-end, back-end and mobile developer.
+- :computer: I'm a front-end, back-end, mobile and web developer.
 - :house_with_garden: I’m from Brazil.
 - :books: I’m currently learning everything.